ChavisManzoniLab/MAS/docs/usage.rst

   | Result will be outputted as .mp4 videos

 7. Show Nest prediction
-  | If selected, will draw the infered nest on an image for each videos
+  | If selected, will draw the infered nest on an image for each video
   | Results are saved in a folder called NestImage, located with the videos

 8. Show DeepLabCut prediction on video